Wahe3bru/seedling_scraper/notes.md

 new_plant(known_seedlings, name_li)
 - no new plant data known_seedlings.values == name_li

+- need to mock db connection and data

 ##### Thinking out loud
 known_seedlings -> list containing seedling names that are in seedlings tables